Measuring Name Concentrations through Deep Learning: Deep Learning Name Concentration Risk

 The range of the asset correlation parameters stems from the empirical study in \cite{LuetkebohmertSesterShen2023}.
 Since there is no publicly available information on coupon rates, we sample these from a rather wide range of values.
 According to \cite{LuetkebohmertSesterShen2023} maturities of sovereign loans range between a few months and up to 35 years with the majority of loans maturing within the next 10 years, and are mostly uniformly distributed over this time period.
 Therefore, to facilitate training, we assume maturities are uniformly distributed between one and ten years.
-We sample the initial ratings $g_n$ (analogous to the PDs in the actuarial case) from the probabilities implied by the S\&P transition matrix from Table~\ref{tab transition matrix} and the overall empirical distribution of obligors in MDB portfolios described in \cite{LuetkebohmertSesterShen2023}.
-The rating transition matrix in Table \ref{tab transition matrix} is also used for training the NN approach in the MtM setting.
+We sample the initial ratings $g_n$ (analogous to the PDs in the actuarial case) from the probabilities implied by the S\&P transition matrix (compare Sec. \ref{sec real data}) and the overall empirical distribution of obligors in MDB portfolios described in \cite{LuetkebohmertSesterShen2023}.
+The rating transition matrix is also used for training the NN approach in the MtM setting.
 Thus, we consider 17 non-default states and an absorbing default state.
 Similarly as before, we set $\ELGD=45\%$ or $\ELGD=10\%$ and the volatility parameter $\nu= 0.25$ for training the network.
 The constant-size $600$-dimensional input vector $(a,\operatorname{ELGD},\rho,c,g,D)$ to the NN is then constructed by \emph{zero-padding}, i.e., all entries $a_n,\operatorname{ELGD}_n, \rho_n,c_n, g_n, D_n$ are $0$ for $n = N_{\operatorname{Obligors}}+1,\dots,100$.
+The implementation code and training dataset are available on GitHub, see \url{https://github.com/juliansester/DL_Concentration_Risk}.